matthias-reis/carda-gatsby/content/articles/2020/03/inbar-schuette-perez-interview-en.md

 So let me use this interview to call every non-active vegan out there: Go out and do something!
 Find the activism that resonates with you!
 Preferably our demos (smiles).
 Do it.
 The animals need us!
 Many of us!

 **Anne:** Someone tells you that they would like to be vegan for life, but they don't think they can do it and/or they keep on pretending, that they don't like vegan food.
-How do you convince him⋆her?
+How do you convince him\*her?

 **Inbar:** Listen, if someone puts the taste of vegan food as a reason not to go vegan then this person is not ready for life of compassion and love.
 Veganism isn't just about what you eat.
 It is the way we live, life that exclude animal suffering.
 There is a victim in the picture, so our taste buds aren't really a factor here.